mrborges23/Bait-ER/README.md

 ## Sync file

 Sync files are specified in Kofler et al. (2011).
 Sync files contain 3 + n columns with column 1 indicating the chromosome (reference contig), column 2 the indicating position (in the reference contig) and column 3 indicating the reference allele.
 The following n columns have the sync entries for each replicate and time point in the form of `A:T:C:G:N:deletion` counts.
-Sync files originally do not have a header but headers are accepted when specified in the control file (value `1`).
+Sync files originally do not have a header, but headers are accepted when specified in the control file (value `1`).

 An example sync file with 99 loci is provided to test Bait-ER.
 This data was taken from Burke et al. (2014):